bholeneha/Text_Classification/README.md

 After having this vector representations of the text we can train supervised classifiers to test unseen “text” and predict the category on which they fall.
 After all the data transformation, and having all the features and labels, we train the classifiers.

 ### Comparison and Evaluation
 We compared the accuracy of 4 classifiers and found Multinomial Naive Bayes to best with accuracy of 67 %, Random Forest with worst accuracy of 48 %.
-While, Linear SVM aNd Logistic Regression showed almost the same accuracy of  63% and 64%, respctively.
-It is shown in the figure below:
+While, Linear SVM and Logistic Regression showed almost the same accuracy of  63% and 64%, respctively.
+It is shown in the figure below: (Neha !, please add the figures here for comparison "classifiers", "model summary")
 ### Reference
 * https://towardsdatascience.com/multi-class-text-classification-with-scikit-learn-12f1e60e0a9f
 * https://sci2lab.github.io/ml_tutorial/multiclass_classification/#Random-Forest

+## Compariosn of three Models and Conclusion
+We used three different models for text classification; LDA , NN and set of multiclass supervised models.
+LDA model give us the probablity of relevance of a given text, to a specfic category.
+While multiclass supervised algorithms (Multinomial Naive Bayes,  Logistic Regression,  Linear Support Vector Machine and Random Forest) give us the exact category to which the text belongs.
+We didnot test NN for the test data, as we already had two working models.